Home Tech Chromebook Running Slow – Step By Step Guide To Fix It

 Your Chromebook running slow indicates that your OS needs an update.
 Many users have commented that getting an update seems to have a refreshing effect on their devices.

-Processes that were slower become much faster, and apps that take forever to load do so in an instant.
+Processes that were slower become much faster, and apps that take forever to load do so instantly.

 This is because updates usually fix bugs and glitches that make the older version less effective.
 As a result, software companies are constantly making improvements on their products, and updates allow you to benefit from these improvements.